sagemath/sagewiki_to_gh-2022-10-10/AhmedFasih.md

  * Web 2.0 presence: http://sites.google.com/site/aldebrn/Research
 My academic research interests are in statistical signal processing and reconstruction, applied mathematics, and scientific computing.
 My personal research interests include my academic ones but also molecular evolutionary biology, Pyrrhonian skepticism and decision-making under natural uncertainty, business and management, and ancient literature.

-Although I use Sage regularly for my research, as of now, I have not contributed to the project beyond minor technical support on IRC and the mailing lists.
+Although I strongly dislike Matlab for writing complex archival-quality software, it's good for prototyping, and I use it almost as much as Sage in my daily research.
+Unlike Matlab, Sage and Python make writing high-quality, extensible, self-aware, and parallelizable code ''easy''.
+As of now, beyond minor technical support (mainly in helping fellow Matlab refugees adjust to their new lives), I have not contributed to the Sage project.
 I state this fact to spur me (via shame) into adding to the codebase.

 Email: <<MailTo(fasih.1 AT SPAMFREE osu DOT edu)>>